IgorBuchelnikov/ObservableComputations/README.md

 ### Asynchronous programming
 This approach facilitates **asynchronous programming**.
 You can show the user the UI form and in the background begin load the source data (from DB or web service).
 As the source data loads, the UI form will be filled with the computed data.
 If the UI form is already shown to the user, you can also refresh the source data in the background, the computed data on the UI form will be refreshed thanks to ObservableComputations.
 You get the following benefits:
 * Source data loading code and UI refresh code can be clearly separated.
-* The end user will see the UI form faster (while the data is loading in bachground, you can start rendering).
+* The end user will see the UI form faster (while the data is loading in background, you can start rendering).

-### Increased perfomance
+### Increased performance
-If you have complex computations over frequntly changing data and\or data is large, you can get increased perfomance with ObservableComputations, since you do not need recompute value from scratch every time when source data gets some little change.
-Every litle change in source data causes a little change in the data computed by ObservableComputations.
+If you have complex computations over frequently changing data and\or data is large, you can get increased performance with ObservableComputations, since you do not need recompute value from scratch every time when source data gets some little change.
+Every little change in source data causes a little change in the data computed by ObservableComputations.
-UI performance is increased, as the need for re-rendering is reduced (only data that has changed is rendered) and data from external sources (DB, web service) is loaded in background (see [previuos section](#asynchronous_programming)).
+UI performance is increased, as the need for re-rendering is reduced (only data that has changed is rendered) and data from external sources (DB, web service) is loaded in background (see [previous section](#asynchronous_programming)).

 ### Clean and durable code
 * Less boilerplate imperative code.
 More clear declarative (functional style) code.